pipstur/nnCIFAR10/README.md

 # Neural Network Architectures

+Note: Seems the formatting in the notebook is kinda off, but I think it's a github problem currently

 ## SimpleCNN

 The `SimpleCNN` class is a basic Convolutional Neural Network (CNN) for image classification.
 It consists of three main types of layers: